DFE-Digital/register-trainee-teachers/docs/support_playbook.md

-## Changing the witdrawal date for a withdrawn trainee
+## Changing the withdrawal date for a withdrawn trainee

 Sometimes support will ask a dev to change the withdrawal date for a trainee.